 The first step in finding the coupon dates associated with a bond is to determine the reference, or synchronization date (the sync date).
 Within the SIA framework, the order of precedence for determining the sync date is:

 In other words, a Financial Toolbox function first

 FirstCouponDate input.
 If

-specified, coupon payment dates and quasi-coupon dates are computed
+is specified, coupon payment dates and quasi-coupon dates are computed with respect to

 LastCouponDate is examined.
 If